iitmcvg/presentations/tgif-july/PITCHME.md

 +++

-* Can look at goals of papers plus patents
+* Can look at goals of papers plus patents, deployment.

 ---